Another-Axiom/GT_CustomMapExample/README.md

     - Avoid using too many Mesh Colliders if possible, instead use Box or Sphere colliders (if you know what you're doing, you can always create lower poly versions of your meshes to use for the colliders)
 - Did you completely fill out your `Map Descriptor`?
-- Did you add the `AccessDoorPlaceholder` prefab to your map?
+- Did you add the `AccessDoorPlaceholder` prefab to your initial scene?
-    - It's required to have an `AccessDoorPlaceholder` in your map, or you won't be able to export.
+    - It's required to have an `AccessDoorPlaceholder` in your initial scene, or you won't be able to export.
     - Brush back over the tips in the [Accessing Your Map section](#accessing-your-map) if needed
+- Did you add the `MapOrientationPoint` prefab to your other scenes?
 - Did you read over the [Lighting section](#lighting) and follow all the steps?
 - Did you add all the scenes you want exported to the `Scenes In Build` section of the `Build Settings` window?